Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

       ```
       </File>

     Note: The `unique_key`, strategy, and `updated_at` fields must match the settings previously defined in your jinja block.

-2. Before removing the old jinja block, run the dbt snapshot command using the new YAML configuration to confirm that the snapshot behaves as expected.
+3. Before removing the old jinja block, run the `dbt snapshot` command using the new YAML configuration to confirm that the snapshot behaves as expected.
-	- Verify that the data is processed correctly (for example,no data loss or incorrect records).
+	- Verify that the data is processed correctly (for example, no data loss or incorrect records).
-	- Make surethe performance is either the same or improved compared to the old configuration.
+	- Make sure the performance is either the same or improved compared to the old configuration.
 	- After running the new snapshot, inspect the snapshot tables in your data warehouse to confirm the new snapshot records match the old data.

-3. Once you’ve confirmed that the new YAML configuration works properly, safely remove the old snapshot jinja block from your `.sql` file.
+4. Once you’ve confirmed that the new YAML configuration works properly, safely remove the old snapshot jinja block from your `.sql` file.
 This keeps your codebase clean and fully migrated to the new method.

-4. If your snapshots require more complex transformations, consider using an ephemeral model to handle the transformations before referencing it in the snapshot.
+5. If your snapshots require more complex transformations, consider using an ephemeral model to handle the transformations before referencing it in the snapshot.
 An ephemeral model can encapsulate transformations and simplify the snapshot query itself.

     Example of using an ephemeral model: